 What is the stipend?

-The stipend is $5000.
-Half is payable in the 1st week of the program and the remainder at the conclusion of the program.
+The stipend is $5000, in which $3,000 will be payable in the 1st week of the program and the remainder at the conclusion of the program.

 Is housing included?